Motion Guided LIDAR-camera Self-calibration and Accelerated Depth Upsampling for Autonomous Vehicles: Introduction

 Methods that rely on fusing (in the optimal sense) information between multiple sensing modalities tend to be in general more robust than its individual sensor usage counterparts.
-Fusing for example LiDAR and camera measurements for depth upsampling predictions makes the reconstruction more invariant to illumination changes and extremes of environmental structure detail.
-However, most of these assume perfect alignment between data from the multiple modalities; an event which rarely occurs in practice.
+Fusing, for example, LiDAR and camera measurements for depth upsampling predictions makes the reconstruction more invariant to illumination changes and extremes of environmental structure detail.
+However, most of these assume perfect alignment between data from the multiple modalities, an event that rarely occurs in practice.
 In fact, most fused based depth reconstruction methods are very sensitive to even small extrinsic miss-calibrations between the LiDAR-camera system.
-To this end, one of the first effective works to correct small miss-calibrations automatically and in an online fashion computes edges simultaneously in both modalities and uses a cost function of correlation to measure alignment between edges \cite{Levinson.Thrun2013}.
-The work of \cite{Pandey14} uses instead a mutual information function to measure the similarity between the reflectivity measurements from a LiDAR and the intensities from camera images assuming availability of reliable reflectivity measurements from a LiDAR.
-Other more recent automatic methods like \cite{Castorena.Kamilov.Boufounos2016} considers a joint alternate optimization between data alignment and depth-upsampling reconstruction based on the idea that the better the alignment is; the more accurate the depth reconstruction and vice-versa.
-Another method in \cite{Scott16} also exploits temporal information and proposes an approach to automatically select or attend specific time and place instances and formulates an objective function optimized to find the rigid body parameters that align only the attended data.
+To this end, one of the first effective works to correct small miss-calibrations automatically and in an online fashion computes edges simultaneously in both modalities and uses a cost function of correlation to measure alignment between edges as in Levinson and Thrun \cite{Levinson.Thrun2013}.
+The work of Pandey et al. \cite{Pandey14} uses instead a mutual information function to measure the similarity between the reflectivity measurements from a LiDAR and the intensities from camera images assuming availability of reliable reflectivity measurements from a LiDAR.
+Other more recent automatic methods like Castorena et al. \cite{Castorena.Kamilov.Boufounos2016} considers a joint alternate optimization between data alignment and depth-upsampling reconstruction based on the idea that the better the alignment is the more accurate the depth reconstruction and vice-versa.
+Another method by Scott et al. \cite{Scott16} exploiting temporal information automatically attends specific time and place instances and formulates an objective function optimized to find the rigid body parameters that align the attended data.